InnovateAzan/Resume/README.md

 ### **🎯 Purpose**
 This website serves as my **digital resume**, highlighting my technical skills and projects for potential employers and collaborators.

----

-Would you like me to add anything else (e.g., screenshots, contribution guidelines)? 😊